 APSUO Rosalind Franklin Young Investigator Award

-About the Award | About Rosalind Franklin | 2012 Winner
+About the Award | About Rosalind Franklin | Current Award Winner

 The brilliant but short-lived chemist Rosalind Franklin played a critical but largely unacknowledged role in the discovery of the structure of DNA.
 While working as a research associate for John Randall at King's College in 1951, Franklin was assigned to study the unwieldy DNA molecule with x-ray crystallography--a technique only just beginning to be used for biological molecules.
 Her results revealed the position of the sugar-phosphate backbone and the basic helical structure of the molecule; when her x-ray photographs filtered unofficially to John Watson at Cambridge, he immediately saw their implications.
 Franklin went on to work on the tobacco mosaic virus and the polio virus, but her career came to an untimely end when she died of cancer in 1958 at age 37.
 More information on Franklin is at

 Julian Moosmann Named Franklin Award Recipient for Development of Techniques for In vivo Analysis of Embryonic Development

 April 8, 2014 — The APS Users Organization is pleased to announce that the winner of the 2014 APSUO Rosalind Franklin Young Investigator Award is Julian Moosmann, currently a PhD student at the Karlsruhe Institute of Technology (KIT), Germany.